Home Presses Intro Site Map P.R. Chemicals Answers Secure Shopping Cart

 1. Navigation Box:

-The box at the top of each page lists just a few of the more popular pages.
+The box at the top of each page lists the more popular pages.
 Click on the word inside each little rectangle to go to that page.
 Then you can find related links to other topics on those pages.
-Press releases (PR) give information about new products and detailed "handout" type information about products that have become standard in the Corbin line.
-There is sometimes a smaller navigation box at the bottom of the page, as well, but the one at the top has more choices.
+Many pages have a smaller navigation box at the bottom of the page, as well, but the one at the top has more choices.
 Some pages have direct links to related detailed pages, such as the bullets page, dies page, or the presses page.

 2. Topics Page

-The topics page, which is listed in the navigation box, contains a list of popular topics which you may wish to "scroll through", and scan the listings.
-Click on any of them to be shown a page that relates to that topic.
+The topics page, which is listed in the navigation box, contains a list of popular topics which you may wish to "scroll through".
+Click on any of them to read that topic.

 3. Site Search Engine

-On the index page (www.Corbins.com/index.htm) and on a few other pages as well, you will find a "site search" box.
+On the home page and on a few other pages as well, you will find a "site search" box.
 This box waits for you to type any word or phrase in which you are interested, and then it shows you a list of all the pages on the Corbin site which contain this word or phrase.
-If you are interested in "paper patch" bullets, type the phrase "paper patch" and click the search icon.
-The list that you are shown is only updated every 30 days, so it may get "behind" (and not show a page that was just added to the site) but it will at least get you a page that has info and links to other pages related to your topic.
+Example: you are interested in "paper patch" bullets: type the phrase "paper patch" and click the search icon.

 Search our Site: